 Lobbyists in the U.S. - often organized in special interest groups - can legally influence the policy formation process through two main channels.
 First, they can offer campaign finance contributions, in particular through political action committees (PACs).
-These activities have received a fair amount of attention in the literature.13 Second, they are allowed to carry out lobbying activities in the executive and legislative branches of the federal government.
-These lobbying activities, albeit accounting for about 90 percent of lobbyists' expenditures (Table 1a), have in contrast received scant attention in the literature.
+These activities have received a fair amount of attention in the literature.
+Second, they are allowed to carry out lobbying activities in the executive and legislative branches of the federal government.
+These lobbying activities, albeit accounting for the bulk of politically-targeted expenditures, have in contrast received scant attention in the literature.
 Individual companies and organizations have been required to provide a substantial amount of information on their lobbying activities starting with the introduction of the Lobbying Disclosure Act of 1995.
 Since 1996, all lobbyists (intermediaries who lobby on behalf of companies and organizations) have to file semi-annual reports to the Secretary of the Senate's Office of Public Records (SOPR), listing the name of each client (firm), the total income they have received from each of them, and specific lobbying issues.
 In parallel, all firms with in-house lobbying departments are required to file similar reports stating the total dollar amount they have spent (either in-house or in payments to external lobbyists).
 Legislation requires the disclosure not only of the dollar amounts actually received/spent, but also of the issues for which lobbying is carried out.
-Thus, unlike PAC contributions, lobbying expenditures of companies can be associated with very specific targeted policy areas.
-Finally, the reports must also state which chamber of Congress and which executive departments or agencies were contacted.
+Thus, unlike PAC contributions, lobbying expenditures of companies can be associated with very specific, targeted policy areas.
 Such detailed information is reported by roughly 9000 companies, around 600 of which are in the finance, insurance and real estate (FIRE) industry.

-13 See, for instance, Snyder (1990), Goldberg and Maggi (1999), Gawande and Bandyopadhyay (2000).
+9 See, for instance, Snyder (1990), Goldberg and Maggi (1999), Gawande and Bandyopadhyay (2000).